PdoyleC/Watch_Blog/README.md

 <details>
 <summary>Edit & Delete button</summary>

-- Where users can Edit and delete a post that they have created, this is only visible if your the author of the post.
+- Where users can Edit and delete a post that they have created, this is only visible if you're the author of the post.

 ![Delete image](documentation/delete.png)
 </details>